Eschatologue/CM_wiki/docs/option/feat/feat-fighting-style/hb.md

 You have studied combat techniques that allow you to perform Combat Manoeuvre.

-**Combat Manoeuvre**{ .inl } You learn two [Manoeuvre](../../class-options/fighter-manoeuvre.md) of your choice from among those available to the Battle Master archetype.
-If a manoeuvre forces a saving throw, the DC equals to 8 + your Proficiency Bonus + your Strength or Dexterity modifier (your choice).
+**Combat Manoeuvre**{ .inl } You learn two [Manoeuvre](../../class-options/fighter-manoeuvre.md) of your choice from among those available to the Battle Master.
+If a manoeuvre forces a saving throw, the DC equals to 8 plus your Proficiency Bonus and Strength or Dexterity modifier (your choice).
 Each time you gain a level you can replace a Manoeuvre you know with another Manoeuvre of your choice.

 **Three Superiority Die**{ .inl } You gain three :die-d4: d4 Superiority Die.
 This die is used to fuel your manoeuvres.
 A Superiority Die is expended when you use it.
 You regain your expended Superiority Dice when you finish a **:rest-short: Short Rest** or **:rest-long: Long Rest**.